zushenyan/eng-note/verbs/modals/README.md

 ## Ability

 There are two abilities
-- General
+- General (read, swim, speak... etc.)
-  - read
-  - swim
-  - speak
-- Specific
+- Specific (find, lift, fix... etc.)
-  - find
-  - lift
-  - fix

 Present
   - `can / can't` (for both general and specific)
     - `I can play piano.`
     - `She can speak English.`
     - `We can't come out.`

 Past
   - `could / couldn't` (general)
     - `I could read when I was four.`